 - And 10% – 40% of women have difficulty reaching orgasm at all. *

 It’s a plight often referred to as The Orgasm Gap.

 So if you’re feeling a bit ‘meh’ about sex, or you’re keeping yourself up at night wondering how to enjoy sex more, you’re definitely not alone.

-Because here’s the thing: we’re not taught how to have great sex.
+Because here’s the thing: we’re not taught how to have good, fulfilling, or passionate sex.